 The symptoms of some real vaginal infections are similar to those associated with the fictitious blue waffle disease.
 The

 - unusual, odorous vaginal discharge

 - itching, burning, and swelling around the vagina

-- burning sensation when urinating
+- a burning sensation when urinating

 - pain during sex

-- a red or swollen vulva
+- a discolored or swollen vulva

 - unusual discharge from the vagina